Suncorp Super Netball 2021

 - to advise you about any products, services, events and promotions which may be of interest to you (including those of our sponsors and partners and Netball Australia);

 - to undertake market research, data analysis and direct marketing activities;

-- to manage SCL’s relationship with you;
+- to manage SCL’s

 - to facilitate the internal business operations of SCL;

 - to improve SCL’s websites and other online services; and